 The third-party logistics process

 When you outsource your fulfillment, your products ship directly from the factory to the 3rd-party logistics warehouse.
-Once your inventory arrives, the third-party logistics company can provide a range of services.
-Here are just a few of the elements of the 3PL process.
+Once your inventory arrives, the fulfillment company can provide a range of value-added services in addition to basic fulfillment.
+Here are some of the most important elements of the 3PL process.

 Most eCommerce businesses depend on multichannel selling to survive.
 To support this, your fulfillment warehouse needs strong IT.
-The best fulfillment companies integrate seamlessly with multiple sales platforms.
-Your provider should support all your sales channels or be able to create a custom API.
+Fulfillment warehouses have warehouse management systems (WMS) that integrate seamlessly with many eCommerce platforms.
+Your provider should support all your sales channels or be able to create a custom API to connect directly to your shopping cart.
 In addition, you should be able to view and track the progress of your orders in real time online, via a dashboard.

 FTL and LTL freight shipping and receiving

-Full truckload (FTL) and less than truckload (LTL) freight can be essential tools to save you money on freight.
+Full-truckload (FTL) and less-than-truckload (LTL) freight can be essential tools to save you money on freight.
 This is particularly true if you often ship large orders to commercial customers or wholesale orders to retailers.
 You can also use freight services to ship your products between warehouses or to a distribution point closer to your customers.
-Your outsourced logistics company can guide you through this process.
-It can arrange for FTL or LTL loads and process incoming truckload freight.
-Your 3PL can also help you find the best deals and the right service level for your freight shipping.

-When you work with a third-party logistics company, you no longer have to go it alone.
-Your 3rd-party logistics partner has valuable experience with inventory management.
+When you work with a third-party logistics company, you no longer have to go it alone because your logistics partner has valuable experience with inventory management.
 Your account rep can apply lessons learned from working with many eCommerce companies to help you manage your stock.
 Reach out for advice on restocking levels, supply chain management, and ideal seasonal inventory levels.

 Picking, packing, and shipping

 Pick, pack, and ship services are the core of order fulfillment.
 When your customer places an order through one of your sales channels, it goes directly to your fulfillment warehouse.
 There, a picker finds the items for the order on the shelves.
-Then a packer selects the perfect box – not too big, not too little – and packages the order.
+Then a packer selects the perfect box — not too big, not too small — and packages the order.
 The packer also applies the shipping label.
-Finally, the shipper makes sure the order gets picked up by the right carrier as soon as it’s ready to go.
+Finally, the shipper ensures the order gets picked up by the correct carrier as soon as it’s ready.

 3PL services vs. drop shipping

-There is more than one way to outsource your order fulfillment.
-When you adopt a drop shipping eCommerce business model, your order fulfillment is handled by a third party.
-However, there are significant differences between drop shipping and 3rd-party logistics.
-Here’s what you need to know to understand which is best for your business.
+A drop shipping eCommerce business model is one way to outsource fulfillment.
+There are significant differences between drop shipping and third-party logistics with a traditional business model.
+Here’s what you need to know to understand whether drop shipping is right for your business.

 Third-party fulfillment may also be called order fulfillment or eCommerce fulfillment.
-In this business model, you have upfront costs to purchase and store products, but your cost of goods sold is lower than in the drop-shipping model.
+In this business model, you must front the money to purchase inventory before you make your first sale, but you have cost savings after the sale because your cost of goods sold is lower than in the drop shipping model.

 When you use 3rd-party logistics, your supply chain will look like this: